 5-36.
 Once the element has reacted to contact, the third option, listed above, is to break contact.
 Execute this battle drill when the leaders have determined the element has made contact with a larger force or cannot conduct an assault.
 The leader establishes base-of-fire and bounding elements.
 The base-of-fire element suppresses the enemy while the bounding elements move to occupy an overwatch position.
 The base of fire element continues to suppress the enemy until the bounding element occupies the overwatch position.
 Once occupied, the elements switch roles and continue until breaking contact or reaching an assigned position to conduct the next mission.
-The element with the ballistic shields should only bound back as far as the other element to move cover while under some protection from the ballistic shield.
+The element with the ballistic shields should only bound back as far as the other element without passing it.
+This keeps the shields in between the element and the enemy, allowing the element to move cover while under some protection from the ballistic shield.
 The squad considers the use of pyrotechnics or smoke as long as the leadership takes steps to reduce its effects on the element.
 The squad then consolidates and reorganizes.
 Figures 5-10, page 5-14, and 5-11, page 5-14, show a squad breaking contact.
 (See ATP 3-21.8 for more information.)